 I’m a third-year PhD student and I’m working in the area of computer vision and graphics.
 But I’m part of a wider research centre with expertise in audio-visual machine perception.
 I’m investigating using multi-camera broadcast footage of sports, and using this data to synthesise new virtual camera viewpoints – and doing this in virtual and augmented reality.

 Ironically, I'm completely uninterested in sports.
 But I've been using football datasets from matches at Wembley, plus datasets from several boxing bouts.
 I've helped to capture datasets from table tennis and karate tournaments, too, which I’m also using.

 What’s a typical week like for you?

 My PhD has taken the form of a 9 to 5 job.
-I spend the majority of my time coding at my desk in my office – although I could equally do this from home, as I am during the Covid-19 pandemic.
+I spend the majority of my time coding at my desk in my office – although I could equally do this from home.
 Working in a computer graphics group means I occasionally work in our performance capture lab to secure datasets or create immersive media demos.
 And, like any PhD student, I get additional perks like going to conferences and teaching undergraduates.

 What do you enjoy the most about your PhD?

 Either getting to travel for conferences or getting to demonstrate my work.
 Conferences are a great way to keep up to date on your field, but they’re also great fun.
 And demonstrating your work – in my case in the form of virtual reality experiences – is a great way to prove to yourself that your work is actually interesting to other people!

 What’s been the most challenging part of it?